Facts About Russian Blue Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 Long-haired vs. Short-haired Russian Blue Kittens

-Over the course of its history, the Russian Blue has been used as an outcross for several other breeds.
+Throughout its history, the Russian Blue has been used as an outcross for several other breeds.
 This means that they were selectively cross-bred in the development of another breed, just as the Blue was once cross-bred with the Siamese.

 One of these breeds is the Nebelung, which was cross-bred with two black domestic cats, one of which had long hair.
 Many people call the resulting Nebelung a long-haired Russian Blue.